 When you sell your property, the loan you owe is paid back first, and anything remaining is yours to put towards your next property or keep as savings.
 That’s your ‘equity’.

-Home equity is not like cash in the bank – you can't spend it at the shops.
-However, you can remortgage and borrow more money against your property, for example for major renovations or debt repayment.
+Home equity is not like cash in the bank – you can’t spend it at the shops.
+However, you can remortgage and borrow more money against your property, for example to make major renovations.

 ‘Negative equity’ describes the situation where selling the property would not cover the loan.
 In this situation, to sell, you would have to use savings to pay the additional money owed to the lender.

 Borrowing limits 💸

-There are three main ceilings on how much you can borrow: your gross salary, your monthly affordability, and the percentage of equity required (loan-to-value).
+There are three main ceilings on how much you can borrow: your gross income, your monthly affordability, and the percentage of equity required (loan-to-value).

 The most you can generally borrow on a mortgage is 4.5 times your gross income.
 So e.g. if you earn £25,000 per year, you would expect to be able to borrow up to £112,500.

 If you’re buying with someone, you can use your joint gross income.

-In some cases lenders will be able to lend more than 4.5x your income, but the regulator requires this sort of lending to be less than 15% of loans granted, so it is an exception rather than the rule.
+In some cases lenders will be able to lend more than 4.5x your income, but the regulator requires this sort of lending to be less than 15% of loans granted, so it is an exception rather than the rule and usually reserved for above-average incomes.

 What counts as ‘income’?

-The rule of thumb is to assume that 'income' meant specifically guaranteed income.
-Lenders may additionally look at bonus, overtime, and so on, if there is good evidence of this occurring over time, but each lender will have a different policy.
+The rule of thumb is to assume that ‘income’ meant specifically guaranteed income.
+Lenders may additionally look at bonus, overtime, and so on, if there is good evidence of this occurring over time, but each lender will have a different method of calculating (such as taking half your overtime income, or an average of the last x months/years, etc).

 For self-employed people or company owners, lenders will typically work on two or three years of past tax returns/company accounts.
 Lending multiples tend to be lower as self-employed earnings are generally considered higher risk.